mematron/Arminta/README.md

 ARMINTA runs as a root-privileged background process.
 Every 2.5 seconds (adaptive, self-tuned from 1.59s across 14 self-modifications), it does the following:

 1. **Sampling**: Collects ~28 system metrics across CPU, memory, thermals, network, I/O, swap, Pressure Stall Information (PSI), and IRQ state.
-2. **Classification**: Derives the current **"Session Geometry"** — a workload fingerprint based on resource ratios rather than process names, enabling context-aware decisions.
+2. **Classification**: Derives the current **"Session Geometry"**, a workload fingerprint based on resource ratios rather than process names, enabling context-aware decisions.
 3. **Cognitive Selection**: A Q-learning Mode Controller picks an operational posture: `OBSERVE` (passive learning), `INVESTIGATE` (active exploration), `OPTIMIZE` (targeted intervention), `DREAM` (offline consolidation), or `SELF_ASSESS` (introspection and self-modification).
 4. **Action Execution**: Within the chosen mode, the causal graph and learned confidence scores decide which system action, if any, to take.
 5. **Measurement**: Captures the before/after delta across targeted metrics within a 300ms window, isolating causal effects.
 6. **Causal Update**: Updates the interventional edge for the `(action, metric)` pair, applying recency decay and confound filtering.
-7. **Episodic Logging**: Records the complete state — action, outcome, reward, emotional affect — to a persistent SQLite database.
+7. **Episodic Logging**: Records the complete state including action, outcome, reward, and emotional affect to a persistent SQLite database.

 ---